7 Specific Prayers for the One You Love Scott Pauley

 • Pray that they would develop a grateful heart – “Giving thanks unto the Father, which hath made us meet to be partakers of the inheritance of the saints in light” (v.
 12).

-Pray together.
+Because of this, pray together.
 Pray for one another.
 Pray these definite requests for the one you love.

-For additional articles on marriage read “Married Couples Serving God Together” and “For Married Couples: Dealing with Difficult Days.”
+For additional articles on marriage, read “Married Couples Serving God Together” and “For Married Couples: Dealing with Difficult Days.”

 Post Author